 Do I need a visa to work in Europe?

-Yes, if you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, you typically need a work visa to work in Europe legally.
+Yes, if you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, you need a work visa to work in Europe legally.
 The specific visa requirements and application process can vary by country and job type, so it’s crucial to research the regulations of the specific European nation where you plan to work.

 Who is eligible for a European work permit?